+The environmental dimension of the sustainability is rooted across the entire programme.
+To ensure maximum adherence to the principles and targets of the Green Deal, each project supported by the programme, should have a green component that contribute to at least one of the environmental objectives set out in Article 9 of the Taxonomy Regulation.
+Such approach provides for broad promotion and applicability of the Do No Significant Harm (DNSH) Principle.
 The programme will also promote the New European Bauhaus (NEB) principle by requiring applicants and project promoters to align their project activities with the surrounding environment in order to provide for harmonious co-existence with nature, social inclusion and accessibility the objectives of this principle.
 Supported projects should ideally contribute to the regeneration of the environment and ecosystem functions and services, climate neutrality as well as the sustainable management and enhancement of cultural landscapes.

 A programme contribution to EU climate and biodiversity targets is envisaged.
-The Programme will take into account the importance of combating the decline of biodiversity and will address the Biodiversity Strategy for 2030, estimating an indicative contribution to biodiversity objectives representing 14,87 % of its ERDF allocation (based on related Commission calculation methodology).
-The Programme estimates an indicative contribution representing 32,00% of its ERDF allocation to support climate change objectives and 43,91% to meet environmental objectives.
+The Programme will take into account the importance of combating the decline of biodiversity and will address the Biodiversity Strategy for 2030, estimating an indicative contribution to biodiversity objectives representing approximately 16% of its ERDF allocation (based on related calculation methodology).
+The Programme estimates an indicative contribution representing approximately 30,11% of its ERDF allocation to support climate change objectives and approximately 41,99% to meet environmental objectives.